By Maren Madalyn, contributing writer

 Bringing SEL to life

-As parents and caregivers engage with their middle school-aged children, encouraging conversations about differing social scenarios and the importance of making caring and constructive choices empowers students to navigate their social landscape with resilience and confidence.
+As caregivers engage with their middle or high school-aged children, encouraging conversations about differing social scenarios and the importance of making caring and constructive choices empowers students to navigate their social landscape with resilience and confidence.

-Share this activity with your middle school families to help prime students to negotiate conflict constructively and manage negative peer pressure in a positive way (and check out our recent blog post for more social emotional learning activities for middle school families):
+Share this activity with your families to help prime adolescents to negotiate conflict and manage negative peer pressure constructively.
+Check out our recent blog post for more social emotional learning activities for middle school families specifically:

 - FACT: In middle school kids feel a strong desire to fit in.
 This can sometimes make it hard for kids to make their own decisions.
 Practicing with you can help.